 - While making the interview plan for a position, carefully select which skills to be tested at which stage and how would you test them.

 Writing so much isn’t that difficult for a hiring manager!
 Is it?
 The benefit of putting persona down on paper is that it will give clarity of thought and purpose to everyone involved and will create a practice that every hiring manager can follow.

 Institutionalize processes that are fair to everyone including your existing employees and candidates vying for a job.
-Of course everyone believes that they are fair in their thoughts and fail to recognize the inherent biases they have.
-Now certain biases are healthy and are essential to build epic teams but a few biases can hold you severely back.
+Of course, everyone believes that they are fair in their thoughts and fail to recognize the inherent biases they have.
+Now certain biases are healthy and are essential to building epic teams but a few biases can hold you severely back.
 Proactively check for your hiring biases and keep them in check.

 Focus on Candidate Experience

 Treat your candidates the way you would treat your most valued customers!
-Of course, it is easier said than done but a hey, you have read till here cause you do really want to make a great recruiting organization.
+Of course, it is easier said than done but hey, you have read till here cause you do really want to make a great recruiting organization.
 A great candidate experience goes a long way in creating a great employer brand.
-Besides, we are a firm believer in good karma.
+Besides, we are firm believers in good karma.
 The good karma you bestow upon your candidates will only do good for you!

 The good karma you bestow up on your candidates will pay you back multifold!

 Once your team has settled with the fact that recruiting is a top priority, get them to become proactive rather than reactive.
 You can’t expect to get a barrage of great candidates the day you open the job.
 You need to create a great employer brand, and build and nurture relationships with great people who you think might be a good fit at some point in time!
 Being proactive means that you are already halfway done when you create the job opening!